AKEric/skinner/README.md

 * Can ‘set to bindpose’ before export, or not.

 ## Import Features
-* Can import from multiple .sknr files at the same time.
+* Can import from multiple .sknr files at the same time & merge the data.
 * Can import onto any combination of mesh/joints/vert/transform selection.
 They’re all converted into mesh:vert chunks for import.
 * Robust logic tree when importing, based on the ‘Fallback Skinning Method’ (**FSM**) defined: It can either be ‘Closest Neighbors’ (a custom algorithm designed for this system, discussed below) or ‘Closest Point’.
 * Options to ‘set to bindpose’, build missing influences (joints), and either unbind first, or append to the current skinning on import.